EMD F40PH: History

 The first commuter rail operator to order F40PHs was Chicago's Regional Transportation Authority (RTA), a forerunner to Metra, who ordered 74 between 1977 and 1983.
 Metra ordered 41 more between 1988 and 1992.
-Other agencies who bought the F40PH included the Massachusetts Bay Transit Authority (MBTA) (18), Caltrain (20), GO Transit (6), New Jersey Transit (17), and Via Rail (59).
+Other agencies who bought the F40PH included the Massachusetts Bay Transit Authority (MBTA) (18), Caltrain (20), GO Transit (6), New Jersey Transit (17), and VIA Rail (59).
 Finally, the rail construction firm Speno ordered four.
 In total EMD built 449 locomotives, including the F40PHR trade-ins.

-The F40PH performed well for Amtrak; at the start of the 1990s only four had been retired due to wrecks and the locomotive was at the center of Amtrak's advertising.
+The F40PH performed well for Amtrak: at the start of the 1990s only four had been retired due to wrecks.
+The locomotive was at the center of Amtrak's advertising.
 Trains magazine estimated that on average, each F40PH traveled as many as 175000 mi a year.

-Amtrak began replacing the F40PH with the GE Dash 8-32BWH in 1991, the GE P40DC in 1993 and the GE P42DC in 1996.
-All were retired by 2001 with the arrival of the last P42DC and their last regular assignment was on the Maple Leaf in December 2001.
+Amtrak began replacing the F40PH with the GE Dash 8-32BWH in 1991, the GE P40DC in 1993, and the GE P42DC in 1996.
+All were retired by 2001 with the arrival of the last P42DC, and their last regular assignment was on the Maple Leaf in December 2001.
 The Panama Canal Railway acquired several ex-Amtrak F40PHs for both freight and passenger service; the 480V head-end power matched the voltage used by the refrigeration in Maersk Sealand containers.

-The F40PH has continued to serve Via Rail into the 21st century; between 2007 and 2012 Via refurbished its entire fleet for CAD $100 million.
-The rebuild program included separate HEP generators, overhauled engines, a 3rd headlight addition, cab reconditioning, additional safety horns at the front, and repainting into the newer VIA scheme.
-A rebuilt locomotive, No. 6403, pulling the Canadian through the Rocky Mountains, was included on the back of the redesigned Canadian ten-dollar note in 2013 (the actual 6403 was later renumbered to 6459).
-As of 2018, VIA has 53 such locomotives in service.
-These locomotives are now supplemented by GE P42DC locomotives delivered in 2001.
+The EMD F40PH has continued to serve VIA Rail into the 21st century: between 2007 and 2012 VIA refurbished its entire fleet for CAD$100 million.
+The rebuild program included separate HEP generators, overhauled engines, a third headlight addition, cab reconditioning, additional safety horns at the front, and repainting into the newer VIA scheme.
+Rebuilt locomotive No. 6403, pulling the Canadian through the Rocky Mountains, was included on the back of the redesigned Canadian ten-dollar note in 2013 (The actual 6403 was later renumbered to 6459.)
+As of 2018, VIA has 53 such EMD F40PH locomotives in service.
+VIA started another round of rebuilding for 39 F40PH-2D locomotives in 2024, with the goal of extending their lifespan to 2035.
+These F40PH locomotives are now supplemented by GE P42DC locomotives delivered in 2001 and by Siemens SCV-42 locomotives delivered in 2023.

-Three ex-Amtrak F40PHs have been preserved: No. 231 is owned by Dynamic Rail Preservation in Boulder City, Nevada, No. 281 is at the California State Railroad Museum, and No. 307 is at the North Carolina Transportation Museum.
-Coaster donated two of its F40PHM-2C locomotives that were retired on February 8, 2021; 2103 was donated to the Pacific Southwest Railway Museum, and 2105 to the Southern California Railway Museum.